-Behavioral interventions and/or pharmacological interventions are typically used to treat symptoms of ADHD.
+Behavioral interventions and/or pharmacological interventions are typically forms of treatment for children with ADHD.
 Behavioral programs can be developed and individualized according to the individual’s current level of functioning.
 Goals are then established in order to maximize the individual’s relationship development, performance at school, or work, and home.
 Goals also include decreasing disruptive behaviors and increasing self-esteem and independence.
 Stimulant or non-stimulant medication may also be used to facilitate treatment of the symptoms.

 Our approach to ADHD at North Shore Pediatric Therapy

-We offer a multi-disciplinary team with a neuropsychologist who can help diagnose ADHD and advocate for proper school support.
-Additionally, we have a team of behavior analysts who can develop individualized interventions to help the child reach his/her full potential in all settings (e.g. home, school, extra-curricular activities).
+We offer a multi-disciplinary approach that starts with neuropsychological testing to help diagnose ADHD and advocate for proper school support.
+Additionally, our applied behavior analysis team develops individualized interventions to help your child reach his or her full potential in all settings (e.g., home, school, extra-curricular activities).
 Behavior analysts are available to work in multiple environments so that the child is fully supported.
 Our occupational therapists also will help the child develop by addressing his/her self-regulation, providing sensory strategies to better cope with changes in his/her environment.

 Client Reviews (20)